This post may contain affiliate links. See our disclosure policy.

 - 1 1/2 cups Italian bread crumbs

 - 1 pound Italian sausage cooked and drained

 - 1/2 cup Swiss cheese grated

 - 1 teaspoon thyme dried

 - 1 teaspoon salt

 - 1 cup heavy cream

-Put lid on pumpkin and bake on cookie sheet for 1 1/2 hours.
+- Put lid on pumpkin and bake on cookie sheet for 1 ½ hours then carefully remove from oven.

 - In a medium saucepan, bring cream to a simmer.
 Add to contents of pumpkin.
 Stir well.